jinyiyu/code-quiz/README.md

 ## About this Project

 ```
 This project is developed to emable users to have some fun taking sets of random questions.
 Users will be presented with a few multiple choice questions and will be offered access to their scores.
-The quiz has a countdown feature and the score is the remaining timer value at the end of the quiz..
+The quiz has a countdown feature and the score is the remaining timer value at the end of the quiz.
 This quiz project is focussing on using DOM, Javascript and localStorage。Highly recommended to first-timers who are trying to learn those concepts.
 ```